What Is Poison Oak And What Are The Varieties?

 - signs of a bacterial infection, such as pain, increased redness, or pus.

-The best poison oak/poison ivy treatment is to run hot water on the affected areas, as hot as you can stand.
-This will seem counterintuitive, since heat increases the itching and cold soothes it.
+The best poison oak treatment is to run hot water on the affected areas, as hot as you can stand.
+This will seem counterintuitive since heat increases the itching and cold soothes it.
 Under hot water the itching will briefly become very intense and then will stop for several hours, as if the nerves responsible for conveying the sensation to the brain become overloaded and quit.
 As soon as the itching starts again, go back to the hot water.
 If you do this conscientiously the whole reaction will complete itself quickly and your skin will return to normal much faster than it would otherwise.

-- Do not take oral prednisone for poison oak or ivy unless the cause is so severe that you become systematically ill (fever, difficulty in urinating, etc.) Do not use topical steroids unless specifically instructed to do so by a physician.
+- Do not take oral prednisone for poison oak unless the cause is so severe that you become systematically ill (fever, difficulty in urinating, etc.) Do not use topical steroids unless specifically instructed to do so by a physician.

 - Change clothing as soon as possible after exposure and handle contaminated clothing carefully to avoid spreading the poison oak.
 Launder clothes several times before re-wearing.

-- Never burn poison oak.
+- NEVER burn poison oak.

 - Do NOT wash the body with any concentration of liquid bleach after a poison oak exposure.
 Bleach is not helpful and the vapors can be irritating to the eyes, nose, throat and lungs.
-Bleach will irritate inflamed skin even more, causing redness and pain to sensitive body parts.
+Bleach will also irritate inflamed skin even more, causing redness and pain to sensitive body parts.

 How poison oak can be prevented: